elit8888/shell_env/README.md

 at first startup.

 May copy `zsh/p10k.default.zsh` or `zsh/p10k.darwin.zsh` to `~/.p10k.zsh` so
-that p10k won't go to configure shell.
+that p10k won't go to interactive configure shell.

 For more detail, please see their repo.